-Revel in the dark to find the light – Vishnu
+Revel in the darkness to find the light – Vishnu

-Our guest for this episode of Success Talk is Vishnu.
+Our guest for this episode of Shooting The Breeze is Vishnu.
 He is an author of several highly sought after books, been featured on some of the biggest, bad ass blogs around, including Mind Body Green, Your Tango, The Good Men Project, and is the CEO and founder of vishnusvirtues.com – a blog dedicated to helping people rise from the ashes.

 Thanks for taking part in our interview series, Vishnu.
 I like to start with the tough questions first.
 How does one go from a litigation and divorce lawyer to blogger/author?
 What does that journey look like?

 Thanks for having me Michael!
 Ha, ha.
 How does one go from a litigation and divorce lawyer to blogger/author -Very slowly and carefully!
 You know, it just took many, many small steps.
 The first thing was figuring out what I wanted to do.
 The hours, conflict and adversarial nature of law practice was not for me.
 Although leaving was a very difficult choice (financially and professionally) I’m a million times happier I did it.
 Leaving was an admission and getting comfortable with admitting that I had made some wrong carer choices.
-Leaving was a way to get closer to the life that I wanted.
-Leaving was an inner revolution.
+It was a way to get closer to the life that I wanted.

 The journey looks like taking many small steps.
 It looks like leaving my legal career and looking for different careers.
 It looked like changing many jobs.
 It looked like waking up early every morning and working on my writing on the weekends.
 It looked like saving up funds and taking time off to write.
 It looked like going in and out of the labour force.
 It looked like getting uncomfortable with uncertainty.
 I was writing most of last year but came back to the workforce and am working now, and doing my writing around my job.
 The work I do has set hours, is less stressful and brings me a lot of fulfilment.
 In a way, this is the ideal situation: to work on your dreams while doing work that fulfils you.